Coney Island hot dog: Michigan

 Jane and Michael Stern, writing in 500 Things to Eat Before it's Too Late, note that "there's only one place to start [to pinpoint the top Coney Islands], and that is Detroit.
 Nowhere is the passion for them more intense."
 James Schmidt, in a debate at the 2018 National Fair Food Summit, noted that "Detroit is synonymous with the Coney Dog: you simply cannot have one without the other."

-The most influential chili dog stands in Michigan are the American Coney Island and Lafayette Coney Island restaurants located next door to each other in downtown Detroit.
-The American Coney Island restaurant was founded in 1914 or 1917 by Greek immigrant Constantine "Gust" Keros.
-Gust brought his brother over from Greece and helped him open the Lafayette Coney Island restaurant next door.
-There is a fierce rivalry between the two restaurants.

 The Coney Island developed in Michigan is a natural-casing beef or beef and pork European-style Wiener Würstchen (Vienna sausage) of German origin, topped with a beef heart-based sauce, one or two stripes of yellow mustard and diced or chopped onions.
 The variety is a fixture in Flint, Detroit, Jackson, Kalamazoo, and southeastern Michigan.
 The style originated in the early 20th century, with competing claims from American and Lafayette Coney Islands (1917) in Detroit, and Todoroff's Original Coney Island (1914) in Jackson.
 The longest continuously operated Coney Island (in the same location) is in Kalamazoo (1915).

-Detroit style
+Detroit-style

+The most influential chili dog stands in Michigan are the American Coney Island and Lafayette Coney Island restaurants, located next door to each other in downtown Detroit.
+The American Coney Island restaurant was founded in 1917 by Greek immigrant Constantine "Gust" Keros.
+Gust brought his brother over from Greece, who opened a spite store location called Lafayette Coney Island next door in 1924.
+There is a fierce rivalry between the two restaurants.
+The Lafayette Coney Island is no longer owned by a member of the Keros family.
+American Coney is owned and operated by a third-generation Keros.

 In Detroit, historically many Greek and Macedonian immigrants operated Coney islands, or restaurants serving Detroit Coney dogs.
-By 1975 many Albanians began operating them as well.
+By 1975, many Albanians began operating them as well.
 The Greeks established Onassis Coney Island, which has closed.
 Greek immigrants established the Coney chains Kerby's Koney Island, Leo's Coney Island, and National Coney Island during the 1960s and early 1970s.
 All three chains sell some Greek food items with Coney dogs.
-Detroit style sauce is a bean-less chili sauce, differing from the chili dogs they offer only in the lack of beans.
+Detroit-style sauce is a beanless chili sauce, differing from the chili dogs they offer only in the lack of beans.
 National has most of its restaurants on the east side of the city, and Kerby's and Leo's have the bulk of their restaurants on the west side of the Detroit area.